What to do if…

 Short answer

 Treat it as either a broadband provider outage or a router reboot/reset.
-Do one calm reboot (power-cycle) and check your provider’s service-status/troubleshooter before changing any settings.
+Do one calm power-cycle, then check your provider’s service status or broadband troubleshooter before changing any settings.

 Do not do these things

-- Don’t power the router on/off repeatedly in quick succession (it can delay reconnection and make fault-finding harder).
+- Don’t power the router on and off repeatedly in quick succession; it can delay reconnection and make fault-finding harder.

-- Don’t change multiple settings “to try things” (you can lock yourself out and lose track of what helped).
+- Don’t change multiple router settings to “try things”; you can lock yourself out or lose track of what helped.

-- Don’t share a new Wi-Fi password in a rush until you know whether the router actually reverted to defaults.
+- Don’t share a new Wi-Fi password in a rush until you know whether the router actually reverted to its default details.

 What to do now

-- Check for immediate knock-on risks in your home.
-If you rely on internet for a landline, telecare, alarms, or smart locks/cameras, assume they may be offline.
-Use a mobile phone as your call backup and tell others in the home.
+- Check for immediate safety knock-on risks.
+If you rely on internet for a landline, telecare device, alarm, doorbell, camera, or smart lock, assume it may be offline.
+Use a mobile phone as your call backup, tell others in the home, and if someone may be at immediate risk use a mobile or neighbour’s phone to call 999.

 - Look at what the router is doing right now.
-If it looks like it’s still booting/connecting (lights changing), give it a few minutes before intervening.
+If the lights are changing and it looks like it is still booting or connecting, give it a few minutes before touching anything.

-- If you have a separate modem/ONT plus a router: power off both, then power on the modem/ONT first; once it looks stable, power on the router.
+- If you have a separate modem or ONT plus a router, power off both, power on the modem or ONT first, wait until it looks stable, then power on the router.

-- Check whether it’s a provider issue before you change anything.
-In your broadband provider’s app/website, look for “service status”, “outage”, or “broadband troubleshooter”.
-If an outage is shown, stop troubleshooting and note the time it started.
+- Check whether it is a provider issue before changing anything.
+In your broadband provider’s app or website, look for “service status”, “outage”, “check status”, or “broadband troubleshooter”.
+If an outage is shown, stop troubleshooting and note roughly when it started.

 - Check whether the router appears to have factory-reset.
 Clues include:

-- Your usual Wi-Fi network name (SSID) vanished or changed.
+- Your usual Wi-Fi network name, also called the SSID, has vanished or changed.

 - Your Wi-Fi password no longer works.

-- The network name/password now match the sticker on the router (default details).
+- The visible network name or password now matches the default details printed on the router sticker.

-- If Wi-Fi returns but there’s still “no internet,” test one device by cable if you can.
-Plug a laptop/PC into the router with Ethernet (if available).
-If wired also has no internet, it points to the router-to-provider link (or provider-side issue), not just Wi-Fi.
+- If Wi-Fi returns but there is still “no internet”, test one device by cable if you can.
+Plug a laptop or PC into the router with an Ethernet cable.
+If wired also has no internet, the problem is more likely to be the router-to-provider link or a provider-side issue, not just Wi-Fi.

-- If it’s still down, report the fault via your provider’s support route.
-Share: when it started, whether it looked like a reboot/reset, and what the lights are doing now.
-Ask them to run line checks and confirm whether your router/modem shows as connected from their side.
+- If it is still down, report the fault through your provider’s support route.
+Tell them when it started, whether it looked like a reboot or reset, whether the Wi-Fi name changed, and what the router lights are doing now.
+Ask them to run line or connection checks and confirm whether your router or modem shows as connected from their side.

 What can wait